-In general, CMS places priority on studies that address the areas of focus outlined in the CMS strategic plan.
-Strategic Plan 2018.
+In general, CMS places priority on studies that address the areas of focus outlined in the CMS strategic plan (2024 Strategic Plan).
 Areas of focus might include: student achievement, strategic school redesign, community engagement, recruiting and retaining the best employees, improving communication and customer service, improving systems and processes, as well as developing and nurturing critical thinking, innovation, digital literacy, and fostering entrepreneurship.

 CMS receives a large volume of requests to conduct surveys in the schools.
 Typically, large-scale or district-wide survey research will not be approved as schools are already inundated with surveys administered by departments internal to CMS or via nationally representative samples such as the Youth Risk Behavior Survey.

 What are the criteria used in the evaluation of a research application submitted to the CMS CREA?

 CMS wants to make sure that the schools and instructional time are protected.
 The CMS review is charged with making sure that the research conducted within CMS aligns with the goals of the current Strategic Plan, so aligning projects with the content of the Strategic Plan improves your chances of approval.

 In addition, CMS wants to ensure that the basic methodology is sound and the project is not frivolous or a waste of time for school personnel.
 Projects that are planned poorly, are exceedingly broad in scope, or do not seem to be methodologically sound are not likely to be approved.

 The majority of outside research that is submitted is approved, but occasionally some projects are turned down.
 This could be for a number of reasons, including:

 - Timing conflicts with EOG/EOC testing or other district accountability activities.

 - The proposed project is too time intensive and would distract from day-to-day student learning.

 - The principal is not interested in the project.